ELLIOTT SCHOOL OF INTERNATIONAL AFFAIRS

 Foreign Language Requirements

 In most degree programs, a candidate for the degree of Master of Arts must demonstrate reading and speaking proficiency in a modern foreign language.
-Students in regional programs must demonstrate proficiency in a language appropriate to the study of the specific region.
+All students in regional programs (including those who are not native speakers of English) must demonstrate proficiency in a language appropriate to the study of the specific region.
 Students should consult their program guidelines for specific requirements, academic credit, and options for fulfilling the language requirement.